thecatthatflies/PROXIDALITY/README.md

    Once the terminal shows the **Space logo** and a message saying it's ready:

-   - Click the **"Open in Browser"** button in the bottom-right corner of the Codespace window.
+   - Click the **"Open in Browser"** button on the notification that will pop-up.
+If you miss the notification, then click the **PORTS** option , then click the link next to the port.
    - Your proxy is now live!

 ---

+# ⚠️ IMPORTANT
 ## 💤 When You're Done

 To avoid using up your GitHub Codespace hours:

 1. Go to your [GitHub Dashboard](https://github.com).
-2. Click your forked repository name on the left panel.
+2. Click your **repository name** on the left panel.
 3. Click the green **Code** button → **Codespaces**.
 4. Click the **three dots** next to your Codespace → **Stop Codespace**.